Pitsford School – Open Day

 FAQs

-How do I register?
+How do I register for Pitsford School?

 You can register your child by simply completing the contact form above and providing payment of £75 per family (if you have more than one child with us, you only pay once).
 Places can be popular so we recommend that you register early to avoid any disappointment.